kangabru/kangabru.github.io/_posts/2019-03-26-where-is-kangabru.md

 ---

 ## Features

-'Where is Kangabru?' is all about showcasing beautiful places I have visited in a fun an interactive way.
+`Where is Kangabru?` is all about showcasing beautiful places I have visited in a fun and interactive way.
 Friends and family can see where I am, but also explore my favourite places around the globe.

 <blockquote>
 I love it, I can keep an eye of him while he's off on his amazing adventures.<br>